dooms8506/Search-Engine/README.md

 # Search-Engine

-Its a Search Result page named goofy which redirect to google.com when serched
+### Search Page similar to Google.
+* When type any keyword, will be redirected to google search page related to that keyword.